FrantisekGazo/Blade/README.md

 And given values will be set to corresponding attributes annotated with `@Extra` at the beginning of `onCreate(Bundle)` method
 (in `Service`/`IntentService` at the beginning of `onStartCommand(Intent, int, int)`/`onHandleIntent(Intent)`).

-Class `I` is not `final` so that you can extend it and add more methods.
+Class `blade.I` is not `final` so that you can extend it and add more methods.

 ## @State
 Annotation for simplifying state management.